KhangxLi/RPG-Dungeon/README.md

 This game consolidates all the material I've learned in my first programming course: OOP with Java.
 This includes Classes and Arrays.
 It is played in the command-line.
 Java is needed to run the program.

 ### Game Instructions

+#### D-Dungeon:
+When you enter a room, you must defeat all monsters in it.
+Each room generates random monsters while staying within the its difficulty level.
+The room number indicates its difficulty level.
+The deeper you are in the dungeon, the higher the room number and the more variable the room can be.
+You can leave the dungeon everytime you finish a room.
+Watch your HP and STA levels.
+You are very weakened when you enter a room with 0 stamina and you lose the game when you have 0 HP.

 #### P-Profile:
 You can access your profile from anywhere except for in the dungeon by entering 'P'.
 __HP__: is your health.
 If it reaches 0, it's game over.